Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-1/index.md

 - Review [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html)

 That's it for Part 1 of this series.
-We covered all the Cloud Concepts and Fundamentals.
-In the next part, we will convert Security and Compliance.
+We covered all the **Cloud Concepts and Fundamentals**.
+In the next part, we will convert **Security and Compliance**.

 See you 👍